tsantor/python-s3-utils/README.md

 s3bucket = S3Bucket(session, "bucket-name")

+# Returns True/False
+s3bucket.file_exists('key-name')

 # Returns a generator of all objects in the bucket, does not have a 1000 object limit like `list_objects`
 s3bucket.list_objects_recursive()

-# Returns True/False
-s3bucket.file_exists('key-name')

-# File name becomes the key name
+# File name becomes the key name if key_name not provided
-s3bucket.upload_file("path/filename.jpg")
+s3bucket.upload_file("path/filename.jpg", key_name=None)

+# Upload all files in a directory
+s3bucket.upload_files("path/")

 # File would be downloaded to target_dir/prefix/filename.jpg
 s3bucket.download_file("prefix/filename.jpg", "target_dir")